 The basic recommendation given to every user to develop their Windows 10 computer blazingly fast is to optimize the paging file.
-In this article, we will help you with few formularizations you need to tweak paging file.
+In this article, we will help you with a few formularizations you need to tweak paging file.
 Also, we will share a light on the paging file settings.

 Basics of Paging File in Windows 10

 Another name of the paging file is Virtual memory.
 When the real storage aka the physical RAM of your PC gets saturated, Windows consumes a space of your hard drive which is known as virtual memory.
 Let us explain this in a more simple way.
-Suppose you have a computer whose real storage capacity is 2 GB and you have installed various applications which result in needing more than 2.5 GB of memory.
-In this state what Windows do is that it consumes its own 2 GB memory and then put the free space of hard drive into utilization.
+Suppose you have a computer whose real storage capacity is 2 GB and you have installed various applications that result in needing more than 2.5 GB of memory.
+In this state what Windows do is that it consumes its own 2 GB memory and then puts the free space of hard drive into utilization.
 This is known as virtual memory or in other terms paging file.
-Thus, depending on your active applications, Windows enlarge and contracts the paging file as needed.
+Thus, depending on your active applications, Windows enlarges and contracts the paging file as needed.
 Hence, when your computer uses paging file the performance of your computer slows down.
 Never miss this article – How to Customize Paging File Size for Disk Drives in Windows 10.

 Therefore, it is always advised to use a good quantity of real storage because more storage means better performance of your computer.
-But, there is nothing to worry as you can tweak paging file in Windows 10.
+But, there is nothing to worry about as you can tweak paging file in Windows 10.
 By tweaking the settings of the paging file, you can cast Windows aside from being fragmented and thus keep Windows trouble free from an increase or contrast the size of the paging file.
 Read the below steps to tweak paging file in Windows 10.

 How to Tweak Paging File in Windows 10

 - Open Control Panel in small icons view and click System.